Skip to main content

 Who is eligible to submit a project to the Media Arts Festival competition?

-Current or recent former students of any California State University campus or department whose projects meet all other submission requirements as outlined on the SUBMIT page.
+Current or recent former students of any California State University campus or department whose projects meet all other submission requirements as outlined on the SUBMIT page (project created between May 2023 and May 2024 while the student was enrolled).
 Non-CSU students are not eligible to submit, nor can projects be submitted by faculty or others on behalf of otherwise eligible CSU students.

 My project may contain copyright-protected material.
 Is it eligible for this competition?